realabdulkhaliq/Microsoft-Azure-AI-Fundamentals/Fundamentals of Facial Recognition.md

 There are many applications for face detection, analysis, and recognition.
 For example,

 Security - facial recognition can be used in building security applications, and increasingly it is used in smart phones operating systems for unlocking devices.

+Social media - facial recognition can be used to automatically tag known friends in photographs.